The 7 best Payment Gateway Providers and Services in Australia for 2026

 What is a payment gateway provider or service?

-A payment gateway is the technology that sits between your checkout page and your customer's bank.
-When someone clicks "pay" on your website, the payment gateway captures their card details, encrypts the data, and sends it through the payment network for approval.
+When someone buys from you online, a payment gateway is what sits between your checkout page and your customer's bank.
+When someone clicks "pay" on your website, the gateway captures their card details, encrypts the data, and sends it through the payment network for approval.

 Think of it as a secure tunnel that protects sensitive payment information as it travels from your customer to their bank and back to you.
 The best payment gateways in Australia will do this in seconds, with minimal friction for your customer.